A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Callison | Graham | Lost Town | ||

-Calmar or Calmer | McPherson | Lost Town | ||
+Calmar | McPherson | Lost Town | 1871-1880 | |

-Camden, Skiddy | Morris | Ghost Town | Name change to Skiddy, which is a ghost town today. | |
+Camden, Skiddy | Morris | Ghost Town | On the Missouri, Kansas & Texas Railway.
+The name changed to Skiddy, which is a ghost town today. | |

-Cameron Ferry | Douglas | Lost Place | Operating in 1857 on the Kansas River about two and one-half miles up river from Lawrence.
-Hugh Cameron, Proprietor. | |
+Cameron Ferry | Douglas | Lost Place | Operating in 1857 on the Kansas River about two and one-half miles upriver from Lawrence.
+Hugh Cameron, proprietor. | |

-Camp Alert | Pawnee | Lost Place | Was first called Camp on Pawnee Fork, in 1859.
+Camp Alert | Pawnee | Name Change | It was first called Camp on Pawnee Fork in 1859.
 Name changed to Camp Alert, 1860; changed to Fort Larned, 1860; abandoned in 1878. | |

 Camp Bateman | Leavenworth | Lost Place | Temporary camp near Fort Leavenworth, 1857. | |